gitlabhq/gitlabhq/doc/integration/elasticsearch.md

 In the **Admin Area > Settings > General > Advanced Search** section, select the **Pause Elasticsearch Indexing** setting, and then save your change.
 With this, all updates that should happen on your Elasticsearch index will be buffered and caught up once unpaused.

+The indexing will also be automatically paused when the [**Trigger cluster reindexing**](#trigger-the-reindex-via-the-advanced-search-administration) button is used, and unpaused when the reindexing completes or aborts.

 ### Setup